Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 **Expected result**

-After a while netboot.xyz server menu should appear.
-You should be able to move in the menu using the arrow keys and select the option using `Enter`.
+After configuring the network interfaces, connecting to the server and booting, `netboot.xyz` menu should appear.

 ## PXE006.001 iPXE shell option is available and works correctly